-This update uses data from the September release of the Household Pulse Survey, collected from August 23 – September 4, 2023.
+This update uses data from the October release of the Household Pulse Survey, collected from October 18-October 30th, 2023.

 The unwinding of the Medicaid continuous coverage requirement represents the largest nationwide coverage transition since the Affordable Care Act.
 Since February 2020, enrollment in Medicaid and the Children’s Health Insurance Program (CHIP) has increased by 23 million enrollees and analysis indicates that as many as 15 million individuals will exit Medicaid to other coverage or become uninsured.
 This blog uses data from the U.S. Census Bureau’s Household Pulse Survey (HPS) to track trends in adult health insurance coverage rates as states “unwind” the Medicaid continuous coverage requirement and restart standard redetermination procedures.

 Given the intense interest from policymakers and the media in monitoring coverage transitions during the unwinding, many states have released Medicaid administrative data showing their progress, with some State-based Marketplaces also reporting transition data.
 Though administrative data can show the number of successful Medicaid renewals and coverage terminations along with transitions to Marketplace coverage, they cannot provide information on transitions to other sources of coverage, such as employer-sponsored insurance or provide an estimate of changing rates of uninsured individuals.